-5 years
+Vehicles 5 years

-5 years
+Leasehold improvements 5 years

-Term of the leases
+Right-of-use assets Term of the leases

 The Company allocates the amount initially recognized to each asset's significant components and depreciates each component separately.
-Residual values, amortization methods and useful lives of the assets are reviewed at each financial period end and adjusted on a prospective basis, if required.
+Residual values, amortization methods, and useful lives of the assets are reviewed at each financial period end and adjusted on a prospective basis if required.

-Gains and losses on disposals of equipment are determined by comparing the proceeds with the carrying amount of the asset and are included in the statement of loss and comprehensive loss.
+Gains and losses on disposals of equipment are determined by comparing the proceeds with the asset's carrying amount and are included in the statement of loss and comprehensive loss.